Jayich-Lab/tray-launcher/README.md

 1. The *tray launcher* listens to `127.0.0.1:7686`.
 If this port is not available, the command line interface will not work.
 You need to go to control panel, create a new environment variable named `TRAY_LAUNCHER_PORT` and set its value to a port number that is available on your device.

 2. If the *tray launcher* crashes, scripts started via the *tray launcher* will NOT be terminated.

+3. There will be an expected delay when you run "launcher run".